Germany Approves Draft Law Requiring Young Men to Answer Voluntary Military Service Survey

 The country is seeking to boost troop numbers to meet NATO obligations without reinstating conscription, which was abolished in 2011.

-Under the draft law, about 300,000 teenagers turning 18 in Germany next year will be required to inform the government whether they are interested in serving in the German armed forces, the Bundeswehr.
+Under the draft law, about 300,000 teenagers turning 18 in Germany next year will be required to inform the government about whether they are interested in serving in the German armed forces, the Bundeswehr.

 German Chancellor Olaf Scholz announced a shift toward a more robust foreign and defense policy soon after Russia invaded Ukraine in February 2022.
-It included the creation of a 100-billion-euro special fund to bring the German military up to speed.
+It included the creation of a 100 billion euro special fund to bring the German military up to speed.

 Under a budget deal in July, Germany’s coalition government agreed to keep defense spending above the NATO target of 2 percent of gross domestic product, with an additional 30 billion euros earmarked for 2028 to meet the target.